chrsbats/recollex/docs/design.md

 Sparse, filterable, RAM-friendly indexer for SPLADE-style vectors on Windows/Linux/macOS.

 See docs/code_style.md for the project’s preferred code style (function-first hooks; ABCs for stateful components).
+This document is for maintainers; for black-box API usage see the README.

 ## 1) Mental model

 - Store vectors as **CSR** triplets on disk.
 Slice rows.
 Dot with query.
 - Store filters as **Roaring bitmaps** inside **SQLite** BLOBs.
 Intersect fast.
 - Append in **segments**.
 Delete via **tombstone bitmap**.
 Compact later.
-- Default encoder: SPLADE (prithivida/Splade_PP_en_v2) via sentence_transformers; optional ONNX Runtime (GPU) for the MLM forward.
+- Default encoder: SPLADE (seerware/Splade_PP_en_v2) via ONNX Runtime by default; sentence_transformers is used only when backend != "onnx".
 Pooling: ReLU → log(1+·) → reduce across tokens (max or sum).
 Use the same pooling for docs and queries.
-- Behavior profiles: paraphrase_hp (high precision), rag (high recall), log_recent (recency-first).
+- Behavior profiles: paraphrase_hp (high precision), rag (high recall), recent (recency-first; aliases: log_recent, recency, log).
 Profiles select hook presets and runtime knobs.
 - Everything is local.
 No DB server.
 Optional ANN is out of scope here.

 ---